Title: A Seam in Time

 Summary: AU after GOF.
 It's been over a year since Hermione Granger has been missing and Harry has longed to find a way to search for her but it falls short.
 Will Harry ever be able to bring Hermione home or will he fall in love along the way?

-Warnings: SLASH, HET, Femmeslash, maybe INCEST, dysfunctional relationships, arranged marriages, character death, offensive language, harems, implied child abuse, smut in later chapters
+Warnings: SLASH, HET, Femmeslash, a smidge of incest, disfunctional relationships, arranged marriages, character death, offensive language most of which will be hyphened out, harems, implied child abuse, smut in later chapters

 Disclaimer: I do not own Harry Potter.